 Inspiration struck one day as my dad and I went out for lunch.
 We stumbled upon a cafe that specialized in hand-made chocolate bars.
 Sitting down, we got a clear view of the chocolate-making process.
 Crushing cocoa beans then adding sugar, water and milk, a viscous liquid was formed and molded into bars of chocolate - a process perfectly applicable to soap!
 That night, I called my friends and arranged to meet the next day.

 We hunkered down in the kitchen and set off to work.
 The methodology was straight-forward.
-We collected then disinfected our families’ used soap bars.
-Using graters, we shredded the soap, then added chlorine and water.
-We mixed them together until the soap diluted and strain the solution into the molds.
+My friends and I collected and disinfected our families’ used soap bars.
+Using graters, we shredded the soap and added chlorine and water.
+We mixed them together until the soap diluted and strained the solution into the moulds.
 Repurposing cake presses traditionally used for Indonesian layer cakes, we flattened the clumps, shaping them into bars.

 The real difficulty lies in the preparation.
 The ratio of water to soap adjusting viscosity, the amount of time spent disinfecting, the conditions that allowed the soap to set - all important details that were fleshed out through trial-and-error.
 After a week of experimentation, we emerged victorious with the perfect batch.
 One successful pitch to the Intercontinental Hotel later, our small project was surprisingly accepted and implemented.